c0rvidkn1ght/c0rvidkn1ght/README.md

 HAIIII!!!! read!!!
 THIS!!!! ˚₊· ͟͟͞͞➳❥ I would also really appreciate it if you visit my Deviant Art or send me a gimmick through strawpage!
 Both are linked in my profile! ^_^)/
+IF YOU LIKE FORSAKEN PLEASE INT WITH ME PLEASE <3!!!

 MADE- MARCH 25th, 2025